MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ```
 {{</highlight>}}

 The *wakeupCommand* defines a Python function that is executed as soon as the Window is opened.
-The Button *command* is executed when the user clicks {{< mousebutton "left" >}} on the Button.
+The Button's *command* is executed when the user clicks {{< mousebutton "left" >}} on the Button.

 Both commands reference a Python function that is executed whenever both actions (open the Window or click the Button) are executed.